babelouest/hutch/doc/FRONT-END.md

 ![no safe](https://github.com/babelouest/hutch/raw/master/doc/images/profile_set.png)

+## Lock all safe

+This will lock all safe on this device.
+To reopen them, the user has to enter the password again, even if he or she checked the option `keep this safe open on this device` before.

 ## Add a new safe

 To add a new safe, the user must click the button in the top right of the home screen.
 Then, the user must set a name for the safe, unique for the user, an optional description, and a password.
 The password must be at least 8 characters.
 A strength meter is available for the user to enter a strong password.
 The safe name can't be changed once created.